SceneAdapt: Scene-aware Adaptation of Human Motion Diffusion: Experiments

-\textbf{Scene-awareness during Inbetweening. }While the keyframe stride $s_k$ is fixed at 20 in stage 1, we vary $s_k$ when training the scene-conditioning layer, and evaluate with $s_k$ used in stage 2 to examine improvements in scene-awareness.
+While the keyframe stride $s_k$ is fixed at 20 in stage 1, we vary $s_k$ when training the SceneCo layer, and evaluate with $s_k$ used in stage 2 to examine improvements in scene-awareness on scene-aware inbetweening.
 As shown in Tab.~\ref{tab:samib}, using the same $s_k$ as stage 1 yields similar collision rates, since the model is already adapted specifically for motion inbetweening, leaving little room to improve.
-However, increasing $s_k$ encourages the scene-conditioning layer to more effectively exploit scene information, resulting in larger gains under sparser keyframes.
+However, increasing $s_k$ encourages the scene-conditioning layer to more effectively exploit scene information, resulting in larger gains under sparser keyframe settings.